-If your subscription has enhanced security features enabled, you'll receive security alerts when Defender for Cloud detects threats to their resources.
+If your subscription has Defender for Cloud Defender plans enabled, you'll receive security alerts when Defender for Cloud detects threats to their resources.

 - Microsoft Sentinel - Microsoft's cloud-native SIEM.
 The Sentinel Connector gets alerts from Microsoft Defender for Cloud and sends them to the Log Analytics workspace for Microsoft Sentinel.

 - Third-party SIEMs - Send data to Azure Event Hubs.
 Then integrate your Event Hub data with a third-party SIEM.
 Learn more in Stream alerts to a SIEM, SOAR, or IT Service Management solution.